 How do I know my ratty will be well cared for?

-All of our rats are handled daily and given the best care.
+All of our rats are well loved and given the best care.
 We use a full-nutrition lab block feed (along with lots of yogie treats) and chewing outlets.
-We have been keeping rats for almost 10 years and have have worked in several veterinary hospitals.
+We have been keeping rats for almost 10 years and have worked in several veterinary hospitals, shelters, and rescues.
 We've seen it all and know how to handle any issues that may come up.